fsprojects/fantomas/FormattingConventions.md

 Avoid extraneous whitespace in the following situations:

- - Immediately inside parentheses and brackets:
+ - Immediately inside parentheses and brackets.

    ```fsharp
    // OK